Padres rally for 4 in 9th, beat Dodgers 4-2 to avoid sweep

 Betts led off the Dodgers first with a double into the left-field corner and scored when Trea Turner lined a fastball from MacKenzie Gore down the left-field line for a double.

-In the ninth, Betts doubled to right-center with one out, went to third on Turner’s single and scored on Freeman’s sacrifice fly.

-Betts tried to score from second on a base hit to left by Freeman in the fourth inning, but Jurickson Profar quickly made a play on the ball and threw home, where catcher Jorge Alfaro applied the tag.
+In the fourth, Betts tried to score from second on a base hit to left by Freeman, but Jurickson Profar quickly made a play on the ball and threw home, where catcher Jorge Alfaro applied the tag.
 Betts, who is still feeling some effects from the injuries, did not try to slide.

-San Diego had a chance to tie in the third.
-José Azocar led off with a ground-rule double to right-center, advanced to third on Profar’s grounder but was out at the plate when shortstop Turner threw home on Manny Machado’s grounder.

 Gore allowed one run in 5 2/3 innings on five hits and struck out four.